Gooey Chocolate Rolo Cookies Everyone Comes Back For

 • Note: This cookie dough requires at least 2 hours of chilling.
 The cookies will be thicker the longer they chill (up to 3 days).

-• Whisk the flour, cocoa powder, baking soda and salt together in a medium bowl.
+• In a separate bowl, whisk the flour, cocoa powder, baking soda, and salt together until combined.

-• Place the cookies 3 inches apart on the baking sheet.
-Bake in the preheated oven for 10-12 minutes, until just set on top.
+• Place the cookies 2-3 inches apart on the cookie sheet.
+Bake them in the preheated oven for 10-12 minutes, until the edges and tops are just set.
+Cool on the cookie sheet for 5 minutes then transfer them to a cooling rack to cool completely.

 Last step!
 If you make this, please leave a review letting us know how it was!